grassrootseconomics/org-website/content/blog/faith-based.rst

 When Sarafu was introduced to their community, they felt that the concept would help them fill the gaps in their quest to support the vulnerable households in their different communities.
 They were trained on how to use the Community Inclusion Currencies(CIC) after which they were registered.
 They joined the many other communities that have been empowered to prosper their own economies.
 They were able to get basic needs through exchanging goods and services in Sarafu.
-The pastor Network Group joined hands and registered all the people under their course.
-“Since we started using Sarafu, I have never slept hungry as I can easily get food from my network.
+The pastor Network Group joined hands and registered all the people under their course. *“Since we started using Sarafu, I have never slept hungry as I can easily get food from my network.
 Before Sarafu, I could only manage to get one meal a day.
 I’m looking forward to making my network bigger to help me get more products.
-We also use Sarafu in our churches to pay tithes and offerings.”
-Said Mary, the group's treasurer.
-Members of Pastors Network (pictured above) group ready to visit a number of vulnerable households.
+We also use Sarafu in our churches to pay tithes and offerings.”* Said Mary, the group's treasurer.

-	*When Sarafu was introduced to their community, they felt that the concept would help them fill the gaps in their quest to support the vulnerable households in their different communities.
-They were trained on how to use the Community Inclusion Currencies(CIC) after which they were registered.
-They joined the many other communities that have been empowered to prosper their own economies.
-They were able to get basic needs through exchanging goods and services in Sarafu.
-The pastor Network Group joined hands and registered all the people under their course.
-“Since we started using Sarafu, I have never slept hungry as I can easily get food from my network.
-Before Sarafu, I could only manage to get one meal a day.
-I’m looking forward to making my network bigger to help me get more products.
-We also use Sarafu in our churches to pay tithes and offerings.”
-Said Mary, the group's treasurer.
-Members of Pastors Network (pictured above) group ready to visit a number of vulnerable households.*

-When Sarafu was introduced to their community, they felt that the concept would help them fill the gaps in their quest to support the vulnerable households in their different communities.
-They were trained on how to use the Community Inclusion Currencies(CIC) after which they were registered.
-They joined the many other communities that have been empowered to prosper their own economies.
-They were able to get basic needs through exchanging goods and services in Sarafu.
-The pastor Network Group joined hands and registered all the people under their course.
-“Since we started using Sarafu, I have never slept hungry as I can easily get food from my network.
-Before Sarafu, I could only manage to get one meal a day.
-I’m looking forward to making my network bigger to help me get more products.
-We also use Sarafu in our churches to pay tithes and offerings.”
-Said Mary, the group's treasurer.
-Members of Pastors Network (pictured above) group ready to visit a number of vulnerable households.

-	*When Sarafu was introduced to their community, they felt that the concept would help them fill the gaps in their quest to support the vulnerable households in their different communities.
-They were trained on how to use the Community Inclusion Currencies(CIC) after which they were registered.
-They joined the many other communities that have been empowered to prosper their own economies.
-They were able to get basic needs through exchanging goods and services in Sarafu.
-The pastor Network Group joined hands and registered all the people under their course.
-“Since we started using Sarafu, I have never slept hungry as I can easily get food from my network.
-Before Sarafu, I could only manage to get one meal a day.
-I’m looking forward to making my network bigger to help me get more products.
-We also use Sarafu in our churches to pay tithes and offerings.”
-Said Mary, the group's treasurer.
-Members of Pastors Network (pictured above) group ready to visit a number of vulnerable households.*

-When Sarafu was introduced to their community, they felt that the concept would help them fill the gaps in their quest to support the vulnerable households in their different communities.
-They were trained on how to use the Community Inclusion Currencies(CIC) after which they were registered.
-They joined the many other communities that have been empowered to prosper their own economies.
-They were able to get basic needs through exchanging goods and services in Sarafu.
-The pastor Network Group joined hands and registered all the people under their course.
-“Since we started using Sarafu, I have never slept hungry as I can easily get food from my network.
-Before Sarafu, I could only manage to get one meal a day.
-I’m looking forward to making my network bigger to help me get more products.
-We also use Sarafu in our churches to pay tithes and offerings.”
-Said Mary, the group's treasurer.
 Members of Pastors Network (pictured above) group ready to visit a number of vulnerable households.